openpracticelibrary/openpracticelibrary/src/pages/practice/service-blueprint.md

   NOTE: Multiple users are usually added to the People actions because more than one user is often needed to complete a process step.
 A couple users make for a simple blueprint in a quick amount of activity time, while an increased number of users make for a more complex blueprint which will take longer to create.
 whyDo: >-
-  The SBP can be used to map the actual experience of a service (As is), the quick wins & evolution to be implemented short/middle term (To be) and the long term strategy of evolution of the service (Ideal).
+  The Service Blueprint can be used to map the actual experience of a service (As is), the quick wins & evolution to be implemented short/middle term (To be) and the long term strategy of evolution of the service (Ideal).

   It can help you to: